meken/pod-identity/README.md

 This project is intended as a showcase on how to use [Managed System Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) on Azure Kubernetes Service (AKS) with a Java Spring Boot app.

 In order to illustrate the concepts a simple Java app is deployed on an AKS cluster, that acts as a proxy for an Azure Key Vault.
-Note that there are ways of configuring Azure Key Vault to provide [secrets as configuration](https://docs.microsoft.com/en-us/azure/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault), but for the purpose of this project we'll directly access it with a `KeyVaultClient`.
+Note that there are ways of configuring Azure Key Vault to provide [secrets as configuration](https://docs.microsoft.com/en-us/azure/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault), or even [as volumes](https://github.com/kubernetes-sigs/secrets-store-csi-driver) but for the purpose of this project we'll directly access it with a `KeyVaultClient`.

 The steps below assume that you've already created the necessary resources using your preferred method (azure-cli, ARM templates, Terraform etc.), but all further configuration will be done with azure-cli and obviusly `kubectl` will be used to manage the AKS cluster.
 So, the code below assumes that azure-cli as well as `kubectl` is installed.
 Also to build the Java code, `mvn` is needed.

 ## Basics

-Assuming that you've already successfully created an AKS cluster, Azure Container Registry ([attached to the cluster](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration)), Azure Key Vault and stored the names of these resources in the following environment variables
+Let's start with some environment variables for the resources that will be created.

 ```bash
 RG=...  # name of the Resource Group where all the resources are deployed